-Figure 9: New ALADIN-LAEF suite (Phase I) under the ecFlow environment (ecFlow GUI screenshot).
+Figure 10: New ALADIN-LAEF suite (Phase I) built under the ecFlow environment.
 Suite definition file is generated by Python code, while all tasks, include files and configuration modules are written in Perl.

-Efforts: 1.5 PM (1 PM LACE stay)

-Contributors: Martin Belluš (SHMU), Florian Weidle (ZAMG)

-Documentation: LAEF flow charts

-Status: New development + permanent maintenance tasks

-S3 Action/Subject/Deliverable: AROME-EPS

-Description and objectives: This task covers quite wide area of research and development regarding convection-permitting ensembles.
+The first functional suite was created and tested under kmxy user (Martin Belluš) at ecgate (see figure 10).
+The following steps towards the time critical application under dedicated LACE operational account "zla" must be done already in cooperation with the user support section at ECMWF.
+There are several technical details which must be resolved.
+One of which being also the availability of ECMWF's surface fields necessary as an input for new 903 configuration in order to create coupling files for new ALADIN-LAEF domain directly out of the operational ECMWF's global gribs.
+Efforts: 3 PM (1 PM LACE stay) Contributors: Martin Belluš (SHMU), Florian Weidle (ZAMG) Documentation: LAEF flow charts Status: New development + permanent maintenance tasks S3 Action/Subject/Deliverable: AROME-EPS Description and objectives: This task covers quite wide area of research and development regarding convection-permitting ensembles.
 Such high-resolution ensembles utilizing non-hydrostatic model AROME are developed concurrently at OMSZ and ZAMG institutes.

-D Topic 1: EPS related development at OMSZ

-At OMSZ they are primarily focusing on their future convection-permitting EPS.
-New machine devoted to such purpose has already arrived and they progress slowly with the migration.
-The installation of AROME-EPS on new system in the next months is one of their priorities.
+D Topic 1: EPS related development at OMSZ At OMSZ they are primarily focusing on their future convection-permitting EPS.
+New machine devoted to such purpose arrived in 2018 and they progress slowly with the migration.
+The installation of AROME-EPS on new HPC being one of their priorities.
 Such system will fully replace current 8 km version of ALARO-EPS at OMSZ.
-However, in the next future the utilization of ALARO in a convection-permitting EPS at high resolution can be reconsidered.

-Topic 2: EPS related development at ZAMG

-There are no operational changes in local EPS implementation at ZAMG.
-Their plan is to finalize the initial C-LAEF configuration till the end of this year and then start to translate the system and scripts into the ecFlow.
-Some pre-operational runs are expected in the next year.
+However, in the next future the utilization of ALARO in a convection-permitting EPS at high resolution can be reconsidered and there are still several experiments involving ALARO-EPS ongoing.
+D Topic 2: EPS related development at ZAMG There were no operational changes in local EPS implementation at ZAMG in 2018.
+The first version of C-LAEF (convection-permitting LAM EPS) has been prepared.
+It combines different components developed in the past years (e.g. Ensemble Jk, surface EDA, EDA, stochastic physics with combination of parameter perturbation for turbulence scheme and tendency perturbation).
+The pre-operational runs of C-LAEF at ECMWF HPCF are expected in 2019.
 In spite of the fact that this step was already postponed several times due to the local work on ZAMG's new HPC, this scenario is still feasible.
 There was an extreme convection event (up to 100 mm in 3h, locally even more) in Graz in April this year for which the potential benefit of C-LAEF with respect to the pseudo-EPS constructed out of 8 AROME deterministic runs (lagged EPS) have been shown.
 C-LAEF (16 members) in this configuration involved only the stochastic physics perturbation in combination with downscaling (i.e. no EDA).
 One can visually compare the forecasted precipitation fields in the following figures.
 It can be concluded that C-LAEF gave a bit better indication of the event.

-Figure 10: Extreme precipitation event from April 16, 2018.
+Figure 11: Extreme precipitation event from April 16, 2018.
 The ensemble mean of 3-hourly accumulated precipitation for AROME pseudo-EPS (left) and C-LAEF (right).

-Figure 11: Extreme precipitation event from April 16, 2018.
+Figure 12: Extreme precipitation event from April 16, 2018.
 The INCA analysis [mm/3h].